ginzsa-push/springboot-graphql-spock-containarized-test/README.md

 This Spring boot application has a graphql endpoint, jpa starters and includes containarized test and docker executions.

+The application will pull data about the repositories created in the last week from the git api search endpoint and save it in a database (Using Spring template, 'simulating' a Kafka connector poll implementation)

+The service will pull the top ten repos (order by stars).

 ## Getting Started